 9. Servicing Handoff and Loan Boarding

 The weakest link in many private lending operations is the gap between approval and servicing.
 Data keyed at origination gets re-keyed at boarding — introducing errors that create payment processing failures, escrow miscalculations, and borrower disputes.
 AI-structured data transfer closes that gap.
+For a step-by-step look at what a clean boarding process requires, see our guide to loan boarding made simple.

 • Exports a structured loan data package in servicer-compatible format at closing